TwoRavens/TwoRavens/documentation/local_install.md

     fab run_flask
     ```
 1. Go to: http://0.0.0.0:8000/healthCheck.app
-  - There should be a message: "Health check.
+  - There should be a message similar to: "Health check.
 Looks good."
-    - Or similar

 # 4. Run a local MongoDB instance